Effective from 13th February 2020

 By ticking this box on the Consent Form you authorise us to hold data about you in a secure CRM system along with notes that will allow us to represent you accordingly.
 This means we know who you are with contact details, what your requirements are and hold information that we can send to your potential employers to help you find a new role.
 We will also update our records on you depending on the communications we have with you and how you interact with our services.
 This data will be held whilst you are deemed as employable, whether this is when you are actively seeking a role now or in the future.

 Only information that will help the process of seeking employment or developing a career for a candidate will be held by The Candidate Ltd. The information we collect will be on candidates who give us consent to hold and use their data that will include factual data based on the profile of the candidate (e.g. name, address, email address, telephone number, experience, skillset, salary details etc) and also other information like what interviews they are put forward to, dates, how they performed at these interviews, jobs secured, jobs rejected, salary offered etc. We may also categorise you on our systems into job or experience based segments to help us locate you amongst our data.

-As information regarding a candidate relates to their employment and therefore their career, data will be kept on file for the lifetime of the candidate’s employability.
+As information regarding a candidate relates to their employment and therefore their career, data will be kept on file for two years from giving consent.
+Please note that for candidate’s who we have successfully placed, their data will be kept on file for 6 years as a record of that placement.
+This is needed because it relates to invoicing with clients and we need to retain that information for these purposes.
 You have the right to ask for this to be removed, amended or updated at any time and we can supply you with the data that we hold on you upon request.

 Who is collecting it?